vojtechkral/bard/doc/book/images.md

 ### Centered and floating images

-Markdown allows an additional parameter, a 'title', to be specified after the image path in double quotes.
+Markdown allows an additional parameter, a 'title', to be specified after the image path, in double quotes.
 In bard this parameter is used to specify image position class, the syntax is as follows:

 ```md